glennhenry/cs-notes/docs/compilers-and-programming-languages/15-compiler-optimization/compiler-optimization.md

 We can draw a **conflict graph** to describe this.

 ![Conflict graph](./conflict-graph.png)
-Source : Book 1 page 210
+Source: Book 1 page 210

 This conflict graph describes a [graph coloring problem](/data-structures-and-algorithms/graph), where the nodes represent variables and the edges represent interference between variables.
 The goal is to assign each node a different color (registers), such that no two adjacent nodes has the same color (avoiding interference).